Pegmode/RMW2Txt/README.md

 Custom tool to make sound sequence data from the Rockman World 2 sound engine human readable.
 Intended for reverse engineering, GB developers or musicians wanting to work with the RMW2 engine.
 Based on .vgm2txt.

 ## usage
 RMW2TXT takes in takes in sound sequence data in the form a .bin file.
 Currently you must rip this yourself.
-EG: title/wily station sequence can be found in the rockman world 2 .gbs file at `0x8E6-0x958`
+EG: title/wily station sequence can be found in the North American release of Mega Man II at `0x1C6E6-0x1C758`.

 usage: `RMW2Txt {inputfilepath} [optional args]`
 ### args